A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Abstract

 \section{Abstract}

-Human-robot teams involve humans and robots collaborating to achieve tasks under various environmental conditions.
-Successful teaming will require robots to adapt autonomously to a human teammate's internal state.
-An important element of such adaptation is the ability to estimate the human teammates' workload in unknown situations.
-Existing workload models use machine learning to model the relationships between physiological metrics and workload; however, these methods are susceptible to individual differences and are heavily influenced by other factors.
-These methods cannot generalize to unknown tasks, as they rely on standard machine learning approaches that assume data consists of independent and identically distributed (IID) samples.
-This assumption does not necessarily hold for estimating workload for new tasks.
-A survey of non-IID machine learning techniques is presented, where commonly used techniques are evaluated using three criteria: portability, model complexity, and adaptability.
-These criteria are used to argue which techniques are most applicable for estimating workload for unknown tasks in dynamic, real-time environments.
+Successful human-robot teaming will require robots to adapt autonomously to a human teammate's internal state, where a critical element of such adaptation is the ability to estimate the human's workload in unknown situations.
+Existing workload models use machine learning to model the relationship between physiological signals and workload.
+These methods often struggle to generalize to unknown tasks, as the relative importance of various physiological signals change significantly between tasks.
+Many of these changes constitute a meaningful shift in the data's distribution, which violates a core assumption made by the underlying machine learning approach.
+A survey of machine learning techniques designed to overcome these challenges is presented, where common techniques are evaluated using three criteria: portability, model complexity, and adaptability.
+These criteria are used to analyze each technique's applicability to estimating workload during unknown tasks in dynamic environments and guide future empirical experimentation.